niekvlessert/mus2kss/kss_creation_guide.md

 Preface
 =======

 It's difficult to find information about the KSS format on the internet.
-One can find tiny specifications from KSS and KSSX which doesn't tell non-MSX assembly programmers a lot.
+One can find tiny specifications from KSS and KSSX which doesn't tell non-Z80 assembly programmers a lot.
 This documents tries not only to give you relevant information but also tries to explain how KSS files are created.
 It took me quite a while to understand the techniques used and many thanks go to NYYRIKKI, who gave me a lot of insights and information.
-Thank you for relentlessy answering my questions.

 Intended Audience
 =================

 You don't have to know anything about Z80 assembly programming to understand this text, I myself am a novice Z80 programmer, but if you want to be able to get music from games into KSS files you need to become an expert, simple as that.
-You do need to know you're way around in the shell on a Linux box or an OSX machine, and you'll need basic programming knowledge in some language.
+You do need to know your way around in the shell on a Linux box or an OSX machine, and you'll need basic programming knowledge in some language.

 Software
 ========